-It is my pleasure to take this opportunity to express my gratitude and thanks to the company's clients for their trust, I also extend my appreciation to all the relevant government agencies (Environment Public Authority, Kuwait Fire Service Directorate, Kuwait Municipality, and State Property Department).
-My thanks also extended to Kuwait Petroleum Company and Kuwait National Petroleum Company for the cooperation and support of the company's activities that lead to the desired objective of serving the fuel stations and contribute to the growth of the operations of the company in the coming years.
+It is my pleasure to take this opportunity to express my gratitude and thanks to the company's clients for their trust, and to also extend our thanks to all of the relevant government agencies (Environment Public Authority, Kuwait fire Service Directorate, Kuwait Municipality and State Property Department).
+Our thanks also goes to Kuwait Petroleum Company for the cooperation and support of the company's activities that lead to the desired objective of serving the fuel stations and contribute to the growth of the company in the yet to come years .

-Muhammed Abdullatif Hayat,
+Muhammed Abdullatif Hayat Chairman

-Chairman